-The mandate for the Task Force was to discuss relevant issues, such as market transparency, access for farmers to financial instruments and futures markets to hedge price risks, options for arranging contractual relations within the chain and legal possibilities for organising farmers' collective actions.
+In January 2016 the European Commission set up an expert group of 12 members called the "Agricultural Markets Task Force".
+The experts in food chain aspects discussed issues such as market transparency, access for farmers to financial instruments and futures markets to hedge price risks, options for arranging contractual relations within the chain and legal possibilities for organising farmers' collective actions.
 All of this with a view to improving the position of farmers in the food chain.

 On Twitter: #AgrimarketsTaskforce